iONBain/tp-friends-quiz-ba/readMe.md

 * Chalk (for CSS)
 * readline-sync

-> Platform userd to develop project :-
+> Platform used to develop project :-
 * [Replit](https://replit.com/)